Schedule V Drug Possession in Wisconsin

 Schedule 5 Substances are defined by the DEA and State of Wisconsin as having “lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.”

-Drugs in this schedule may have no risk of abuse by themselves, but are still controlled because they can be used to manufacture more serious narcotics.
-These substances include:
+Drugs in this schedule may have no risk of abuse by themselves, but are still controlled because they can be used to manufacture more serious narcotics, including methamphetamine.
+Unauthorized possession of Schedule 5 drugs, especially in large quantities, can result in a class I felony conviction.
+A class I felony is punishable by a fine of up to $10,000 and imprisonment of up to 3 ½ years.

 - Cough preparations with less than 200 milligrams of codeine or per 100 milliliters